jdshaeffer/bikepacking-events/README.md

 # 🚲 bikepacking-events 🚲

-### filter down bikepacking.com's events page to allow for easier planning so you can go to more bikepacking events yo
+### filtering and sorting for [bikepacking.com/events](https://bikepacking.com/events/)

 ## stuff for myself:

 > (or anyone forking this thing)

-- webscraping https://bikepacking.com/events/ with puppetter from a simple node/express server in my linode box
+- webscraping https://bikepacking.com/events/ with puppeteer from a simple node/express server in my linode box
 - `yarn start` for dev (it's just a create react app)
 - push to master will trigger a gh action workflow that runs a pre-deploy and the gh-pages build
-- change settings/pages to serve the gh-pages branch from / (root)
+- github's settings/pages - gh-pages branch is being served from / (root)

 ## other stuff: